 From a mover’s perspective, there’s nothing worse than fighting about money after a long day.

 Though most customers pay with credit cards, cash is still an option, especially on local moves.

-Make sure you have enough money on-hand if your actual move costs exceed the estimate.
+Ensure you have enough money if your actual move costs exceed the estimate.

-For credit card payments you’ll likely need to give your card information to the company when you book your move.
+For credit card payments, you’ll likely need to give your card information to the company when you book your move to your new home.

 They probably won’t charge your card until after the move, but if there’s a problem on move day and it looks like they won’t get paid, they may hold onto your items until they do.